ryrob30/mobile-services.en/help/android/target-main/c-mob-target-prefetch-android.md

 uuid: 063451b8-e191-4d58-8ed8-1723e310ad1a
 ---

-# Prefetch offer content in Android{#prefetch-offer-content-in-android}
+# Prefetch offer content in Android {#prefetch-offer-content-in-android}

 The Adobe Target prefetch feature uses the Android Mobile SDKs to fetch offer content as few times as possible by caching the server responses.